espocrm/documentation/docs/administration/server-configuration.md

 All files should be owned and group-owned by the webserver process.
 It can be *www-data*, *daemon*, *apache*, *www*, etc.

+!!! note

-Note: On Bitnami Stack, files should be owned and group-owned by *daemon* user.
+    On Bitnami Stack, files should be owned and group-owned by *daemon* user.

+!!! note

-Note: On shared hosts, files should be owned and group-owned by your user account.
+    On shared hosts, files should be owned and group-owned by your user account.

 To set the owner and group-owner, execute these commands in the terminal: